 Are you planning to visit Spain for the first time?
-Besides being famous for its football club, Spain is also famous for its charming tourist attractions.
-It is known for its beautiful beaches, magnificent palace buildings, shopping tours, and culinary tours.
+Besides being famous for its football club, Spain is also the favorite destination of millions of tourists who wants to explore its charming attractions.
+It is known for its beautiful beaches, magnificent palace buildings, shopping tours, culinary tours, and much more.

-In this post, we will give you the 13 best places to visit in Spain for first-timers so you can get to know the destination better and add various attractions to your itinerary.
-Take advantage of our tips and check out the best places to visit in Spain during your first trip.
+It is very important to start organizing your trip as soon as possible.
+And I propose to help you with this guide, that’s why I have prepared the 13 best places to visit in Spain for first-timers so you can get to know the destination better and add various attractions to your itinerary.
+Take advantage of my tips and check out the best places to visit in Spain during your first trip.

-This complex, both palace, and fortress is located in Granada, Andalusia.
+This complex, both palace, and fortress, are located in Granada, Andalusia.
 The Alhambra is an exceptional building that is classified as a UNESCO World Heritage Site.
-Located on a plateau overlooking Granada, the Alhambra will not only fill your eyes, but its visit will also offer you splendid panoramas over the city.

-The interior of this grand palace is what impresses and draws the attention of tourists who visit it annually, with a strong presence of Islamic decoration.
+Wandering through the palaces and arcades of the Alhambra decorated with mosaics, I quickly recognized the influence of Arab architecture.
+Spain owes this to the colonization by Moorish peoples from the 7th to the 10th century.
 In addition, all parts of the palace are dominated by colors that symbolize life according to the Koran.
 Like red for blood, blue for the sky, green for earth, and gold for wealth.

 This monument is the main attraction of the city of Granada, which is located in the Andalusia region.
-To get to know the entire Alhambra, it takes more than 3 hours, because the place is really big and all the places are worth the visit.
+To get to know the entire Alhambra, it took me more than 3 hours, because the place is really big and all the places are worth the visit.

 2. Sagrada Familia, Barcelona